Valentina Zimina

-Valentina Zimina (1 January 1899 – 3 December 1928) was a silent screen actress.
+Valentina Zimina (1 January 1899 – 3 December 1928) was a Russian born silent film actress and opera singer.

 Biography

-Russian-born, the daughter of a Moscow stage actress, Zimina served with the Women's Battalion of Death for three years.
-She was in a Siberian prison, from which she escaped and made her way across Asia and onto Hollywood.
+Zimina was Russian-born, the daughter of a Moscow stage actress.
+Prior to World War One, she had been a star of the comic opera in Petrograd, singing operatic soprano.
+When her fiance was wounded while serving in the Russian Ambulance Corp, she visited him at the front to assist nursing him.
+It was there that she would join the Red Cross.
+After the collapse of the Russian Army during World War One, Zimina served as a lieutenant in newly formed Women's Battalion of Death for three years.
+She was later arrested and spent time in a Siberian prison, from which she escaped and made her way across Asia and into Hollywood.
+She first gained attention in 1921, when she performed in Madame Butterfly at the California Theatre in Los Angeles.
+There she performed in 9 languages, among them were Russian, Ukrainian, French, and German.
+She also played in vaudeville in Long Beach, and was a standout with a hit.
 The rest of her family were killed in the Russian Civil War.
 She made her credited screen debut opposite Bessie Love and Warner Baxter in Victor Fleming's A Son of His Father, followed by five more 1920s romantic melodramas.
 Zimina died of influenza just before her last film was released.

+Lobby card for the American drama film Gerald Cranston's Lady (1924).